-To the right of the proficiency level is the reported scale score and the associated confidence band for each domain and composite.
-A scale score represents a student's performance that has been put on a standardized scale.
-Students' performance relies on the number of items and item difficulties they respond to correctly.
-Scale scores allow comparison across different forms and grades.
-In ACCESS, the scale score ranges between 100-600 in all grades.
-The confidence band reflects the standard error of measurement for the scale score, a statistical calculation of a student's likelihood of scoring within a particular range of scores if he or she were to take the same test repeatedly without any change in ability.
+To the right of the proficiency level is the reported scale score and associated confidence band.
+The confidence band for each domain and composite reflects the standard error of measurement for the scale score, a statistical calculation of a student's likelihood of scoring within a particular range of scores if he or she were to take the same test repeatedly without any change in ability.
 For ACCESS scale scores, the confidence band reflects a 95% probability level.

 The second table in the Individual Student Report provides information about the student's proficiency levels expressed as whole numbers.
 The third column of the table describes what that student should generally be able to do in each of the four language domains, given his or her level of proficiency.
-For example, as shown in Figure 22, this student received a proficiency level score of 2 for Speaking, which suggests that the student should generally be able to

-"communicate ideas and information orally in English using language that contains short sentences and everyday words and phrases."
+For example, as shown in Figure 10, this student received a proficiency level score of 2 for Speaking, which suggests that the student should generally be able to "communicate ideas and information orally in English using language that contains short sentences and everyday words and phrases."

-If a student was not tested in one (or more) of the language domains, a code of NA (Not Available) will appear in the score report for the impacted language domain(s) and for all composite scores that are calculated using those domain scores.
+- If a student was not tested in one (or more) of the language domains, a code of NA (Not Available) will appear in the score report for the impacted language domain(s) and for all composite scores that are calculated using those domain scores.
 For these students, WIDA provides states with information about statistical methods that can be used to compute alternative composite scores based on a student's available domain scores (Sahakyan, 2020).

-When interpreting scores, test users are cautioned to keep in mind these points:

-- The report provides information on English proficiency.
+When interpreting scores, test users are cautioned to keep in mind these points: The report provides information on English proficiency.
 It does not provide information on a student's academic achievement or knowledge of content areas. - Students do not typically acquire proficiency in Listening, Speaking, Reading, and Writing at the same pace.
-Generally, - Oral language (L+S) is acquired faster than literacy (R+W). - \circ Receptive language (L+R) is acquired faster than productive language (S+W). - Writing is usually the last domain to be mastered. - The students' foundation in their home or primary language is a predictor of their English language development.
+Generally, - o Oral language (L+S) is acquired faster than literacy (R+W). - o Receptive language (L+R) is acquired faster than productive language (S+W). - Writing is usually the last domain to be mastered. - The students' foundation in their home or primary language is a predictor of their English language development.
 Those who have strong literacy backgrounds in their native language will most likely acquire literacy in English at a quicker pace than students who do not. - The Overall score is helpful as a summary of other scores and is used because a single number may be needed for reference.
 However, it is important to remember that it is compensatory, averaged using weights; a particularly high score in one domain may effectively offset a low score in another domain and vice versa.
 Similar Overall scores can mask very different performances on individual tests. - No single scale score or language proficiency level, including the Overall score (composite), should be used as the sole determiner for making decisions regarding a student's English language proficiency.
 School work and local assessment throughout the school year also provide evidence of a student's English language development. - Scale scores can be used to make comparisons across grade levels, but not across domains.
 Each domain has its own score scale, so scale scores should not be used for comparing performance across domains.
 For example, a scale score of 350 in Listening at grade 3 is not equivalent to a scale score of 350 in Speaking at grade 3.
 For performance comparisons across domains, proficiency levels should be used.